This site will look much better in a browser that supports web standards, but it is accessible to any browser or Internet device.

 “Could you not watch one hour with me?”

-In 1993, Our Holy Father, Pope John Paul 11 expressed the desire to spread Perpetual Adoration, with permanent exposition of the Blessed Sacrament in all parishes and Christian communities throughout the world.
+In 1993, St. John Paul II expressed the desire to spread Perpetual Adoration, with permanent exposition of the Blessed Sacrament in all parishes and Christian communities throughout the world.
 In the great Jubilee Year of 2000, He called us to make the Eucharist more known, loved and adored than ever before.
 He said, "May our adoration never cease!"
 This is precisely what Perpetual Adoration is; adoration that never ceases.

 "In Eucharistic Adoration we meet the merciful love of God that passes through the Heart of Jesus Christ."